How to report a work injury

 Step 1: Make sure the worker gets the medical attention they need immediately.

-Provide first aid for any injured worker(s).
+Provide first aid for any worker(s).
 If needed, you must provide immediate transportation, such as an ambulance or other transportation, to the nearest appropriate medical facility (hospital, medical clinic, doctor’s office) or to the worker’s home to any worker sustaining an injury, so they can receive treatment from a qualified health care professional.

 Step 2: Once you are aware of a work-related injury that requires medical attention, you must report it to the WCB within five days by submitting the Employer’s Report of Injury (E1) form.